Apply for Tier 1 Entrepreneur Visa

 - You are not permitted to access public funds

-What should your Business plan include for Tier 1 Entrepreneur Visa Applications?
+What should your Tier 1 Entrepreneur Visa Business plan include?

 1: Executive Summary

-An executive summary should be at the beginning of your business plan, this should provide a snapshot of what your business plan contains.
-For example; you could use your executive summary to speak about key points, focus on your unique selling point and relevant data related to your business.
+An executive summary should be at the beginning of your Tier 1 Entrepreneur Visa business plan, this should provide a snapshot of what your business plan contains.
+For example; you could use your executive summary to speak about key points, focus on your unique selling point, and relevant data related to your business.

 2: Company Information/Description